Searching for what there is to do in Chicago in the summer? Below are the best things to do in Chicago in the summer from a local.

 Kennedy Rooftop (1551 W North Ave) on top of the Hyatt Place Wicker Park, has amazing skyline views.

-Summer is busy season for outdoor festivals and events – with at least one or more festivals taking place every weekend.
-Some Chicago festivals and events are very well known and attract thousands of visitors, but there are many neighborhood festivals and events in Chicago where you will mostly find locals.
+Summer is busy season for outdoor festivals and events – with at at least one or more neighborhood festivals taking place every weekend.
+These festivals are usually focused on food or art and charge a suggested donation for entry.

 If you enjoy food, music and people watching, you can find more summer festivals and events here.